beyond-all-reason/teiserver/documents/guides/spads_install.md

 ```
 perl spadsInstaller.pl --auto BarMinimalMaps
 ```
 This will install SPADS with some BAR-specific configurations.
-It will ask someone questions and most will be answered automatically.
+It will ask some questions and most will be answered automatically.
 Step 8 may take a while as it downloads BAR.
 Near the end, it will ask you for a username/password for SPADS to use.
 Use the bot user you created earlier.
 Remember all users have password of `password`. _(If you need to change the username/password at a later point, you can edit `etc/spads.conf`)_

 Finally it will ask you for another login for autohost owner.
 You can enter anything here, even a user that doesn't exist.
 It's not used.